HHS/TANF-app/docs/Security-Compliance/buildpack-to-docker-migration-security-posture.md

 3. **Cloud.gov fully supports Docker deployments.** The `cf push --docker-image` workflow is a first-class deployment method.
 The same `garden-runc` container runtime, the same network isolation, and the same platform security controls apply.

-4. **Other federal systems on Cloud.gov use Docker.** This is not unprecedented in the ACF or broader federal ecosystem.

 ---

 ## 6. Operational Security Improvements